belle2/basf2/online_book/prerequisites/bash.rst

 There is also `zsh` which behaves almost the same but has some advanced features so you are welcome to try it if you want after this tutorial.

-There's another type of command line interpreter called the C shell which tended to be popular among scientists in the nineties.
+There's another type of command line interpreter called the C shell (``csh``, or the improved version ``tcsh``) which tended to be popular among scientists in the nineties.
 However, in contrast to the Bash it has severe drawbacks when writing scripts (for more details you can look `here
 <https://en.wikipedia.org/wiki/C_shell#Reception>`_).

-The C shell is still around in high energy physics but support for it fading
+The C shell is still around in High Energy Physics but support for it fading
 out: Many experiments start removing support to use their software with it.
-Also the Belle II Software is planning remove support in the near future.
+Also Belle II is planning remove support in the near future.

 So if you already know C shell you probably should still continue with this tutorial.
 And If you're new to command lines and shells you **should definitely